VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 <details>
     <summary>Solution</summary>
-If everything was done correctly, you could see that the four used Windows APIs and their native APIs are no longer imported from kernel32.dll and ntdll.dll to the LLA-Dropper.exe.
+If everything was done correctly, you could see that the four used Windows APIs and their native APIs are no longer imported from kernel32.dll and ntdll.dll to the Low-Level-Dropper.exe.
-This result was expected and is correct because our LLA dropper has directly implemented the necessary syscalls or syscall stubs for the respective native APIs NtAllocateVirtualMemory, NtWriteVirtualMemory, NtCreateThreadEx and NtWaitForSingleObject.
+This result was expected and is correct because our Low-Level-Dropper has directly implemented the necessary syscalls or syscall stubs for the respective native APIs NtAllocateVirtualMemory, NtWriteVirtualMemory, NtCreateThreadEx and NtWaitForSingleObject.
 <p align="center">
 <img width="595" alt="image" src="https://user-images.githubusercontent.com/50073731/235480936-df805736-aad8-44a7-8bec-f8563735d1d2.png">
 </p>
 </details>

-## LLA-Dropper analysis: x64dbg
+## Low-Level-Dropper analysis: x64dbg
 Using x64dbg we want to validate from which module and location the respective system calls are executed in the context of the used Windows APIs -> native APIs?
 Remember, now we have not implemented system calls or system call stubs directly in the dropper.
 What results would you expect?
 <details>
     <summary>Solution</summary>

-1. Open or load your LLA-Dropper.exe into x64dbg
+1. Open or load your Low-Level-Dropper.exe into x64dbg
-2. Go to the Symbols tab, in the **left pane** in the **Modules column** select or highlight your **LLA-Dropper.exe**, in the **right pane** in the **Symbols column** filter for the first native API **NtAllocateVirtualMemory**, right click and **"Follow in Dissassembler"**.
+2. Go to the Symbols tab, in the **left pane** in the **Modules column** select or highlight your **Low-Level-Dropper.exe**, in the **right pane** in the **Symbols column** filter for the first native API **NtAllocateVirtualMemory**, right click and **"Follow in Dissassembler"**.
 To validate the other three native APIs, NtWriteVirtualMemory, NtCreateThreadEx and NtWaitForSingleObject, just **repeat this procedure**.
-Compared to the HLA-Dropper and the MLA-Dropper we can see that the symbols for the used native APIs are implemented directly in the dropper itself and not imported from the ntdll.dll.
+Compared to the High-Level-Dropper and the Medium-Level-Dropper we can see that the symbols for the used native APIs are implemented directly in the dropper itself and not imported from the ntdll.dll.

 <p align="center">
 <img width="979" alt="image" src="https://user-images.githubusercontent.com/50073731/235481553-012459f5-1284-44ed-b3ed-2b04bfcccd3b.png">
 </p>

 As expected, we can observe that the corresponding system calls for the native APIs NtAllocateVirtualMemory, NtWriteVirtualMemory, NtCreateThreadEx, NtWaitForSingleObject are no longer imported from the .text section in the ntdll.dll module.
-Instead the syscalls or syscalls stubs are directly implemtented into the .text section of the LLA-Dropper itself.
+Instead the syscalls or syscalls stubs are directly implemtented into the .text section of the Low-Level-Dropper itself.

 <p align="center">
 <img width="990" alt="image" src="https://user-images.githubusercontent.com/50073731/235482389-35cd8c12-593e-4089-b082-8eaf2ba6636a.png"></p>